Kunstbanause/Last64/last64_bloom/TASKS.md

 # DONE
 - Unlock weapons
 - Render arena boder only if round is running
+- Background in different color depending on level and main menu
+- More levels, unlocked when completing previous level

 ## Phase 0: Files and Compile
 - Create the needed files, incl. a makefile in order to compile